A1K28/multipendulum/README.md

 # Multi-Pendulum Project
 This build supports both simple and complex/compound pendulum systems (assuming no friction at the pivot or air resistance).
 5 formulas of equations of motion for the multi-simple pendulum are derived via MatLab.
-This project allows for a fully customizable/interactive pendulum simulation with 3 methods for PDE-s and an ability to use none of them, comes with a GUI, is easily generalizable.
+This project allows for a fully customizable/interactive pendulum simulation with 3 methods for PDE-s and an ability to use none of them, comes with a GUI, and is easily generalizable.
 This project is to simply show that it is possible to create a simulation of N number of pendulums at once given the computational resources.

 ## Demo
 Demonstration of the project: